 Companies registered for VAT should charge this tax to their customers on goods and services provided and remit that amount to the tax authorities.
 For additional VAT details, see our guide to VAT in Montenegro.

-For more details on this, see our guide to annual application requirements for Singapore companies.
+For more details on this, see our guide to annual application requirements for Montenegrin companies.

 The registered address must be a physical address in Montenegro, ie. physical location, not just a mailbox.